 - Positive Mental Attitude – Positive mental attitude is vital in careers where there is suffering and distress.
 You need to remain positive to ensure this

-- Time Management – Important in any career, but lives could literally depend on how quick you act and how well you manage your time.
+- Time Management – Important in any career, but lives could literally depend on how quickly you act and how well you manage your time.

 - Self-Confidence – Nobody wants to think they are being cared for by a novice, so you need to project self-confidence in your abilities no matter how experienced you actually are.